What is a second opinion?

 Costs of a second opinion

 A second opinion is covered under the general insurance policy, though you will have to pay the This is the amount you have to pay yourself before you start receiving reimbursement for healthcare.
 There are two kinds of deductible in the Netherlands — compulsory and voluntary — and the compulsory deductible is set by the government.
-In 2018 en 2019, the compulsory deductible is €385.
+In 2020, the compulsory deductible is €385.
 On top of the compulsory deductible, you can also opt for a voluntary deductible of up to €500.
 The deductible only applies to reimbursements under the general insurance policy.

 Advice from a leading international specialist